Oderbruch: Landscape

 Today's Oderbruch landscape was shaped by the regulation of the river in the 18th century.
 The construction of embankments and drainage work began in 1735 but was primarily carried out between 1747 and 1762 under the Prussian king Frederick II.
 As intended, in a short time a large part of the Oderbruch was drained and could be settled.
 Some 130,000 morgen (32,500 ha) of fertile farmland had been obtained.
 In Letschin a monument was erected to honor Frederick II in gratitude for his initiative to drain the Oderbruch.

 In 1895 two chain pumps were constructed at different locations to drain the area northeast of Wriezen and facilitate agricultural use of the lower Oderbruch west of the Neuhagener Insel.
 In the drained area the water level, including the groundwater level, is only some 1.5 meters above sea level.

-In order to improve the flow of the Alte Oder, a 42 kilometer long shipping canal, the Hohensaaten-Friedrichsthaler Wasserstraße (HFW) was built on the northeast border of the Oderbruch on the Oder lowlands downriver from Hohensaaten.
+In order to improve the flow of the Alte Oder, a 42 kilometer long shipping canal, the Hohensaaten-Friedrichsthaler Wasserstraß (HFW) was built on the northeast border of the Oderbruch on the Oder lowlands downriver from Hohensaaten.

 The Kietzer See at the southern border of the Oderbruch near the village of Altfriedland is the central water body of the European bird sanctuary Altfriedländer Teich- und Seengebiet, an autumn rest stop for up to 30,000 migrating birds, especially the bean goose and the greater white-fronted goose.

 A former railroad track from Wriezen to Neurüdnitz has been resurfaced for bikers.
 Also popular are the bike routes parallel to or directly along the Oder dike, for example the Oder-Neiße cycle track.